Warhammer Fantasy (setting): Races and nations

+Old Ones

 Many factions, such as the Elves, the Lizardmen, the Ogres and the Halflings, have been created by the Old Ones: star-travelling gods responsible for the creation of most of the setting's sentient races.
 These Old Ones were brought low by the daemonic forces inadvertently unleashed by the collapse of their Warp Gates (one on the North Pole and one on the South Pole), leaving their creations to fend for themselves.
 This backstory also provides an easy explanation for the presence of a variety of familiar fantasy races.
 Ogres and Halflings, for example, are closely related.
 Both are resistant to the mutating effects of Chaos energies (fuelled by hearty appetites and efficient metabolisms), but have opposite physical templates.

+Elves

-The Elves were the first civilized race to walk the Warhammer world.
-Brought into creation by the Old Ones, the Elves showed a natural talent for magic and superlative martial skill.
-The once thriving civilization of the Elves was torn asunder many thousands of years ago by a bitter civil war, resulting in the sundering of the race into three distinct kindreds: the evil, twisted Dark Elves, the proud, noble and magical High Elves who continue the ancient traditions from before the sundering, and a third group as the rustic, sylvan and mysterious Wood Elves.
+The Elves were the first civilised race to walk the Warhammer world.
+Brought into creation by the Old Ones, the Elves showed a natural talent for magic and superlative martial skills.
+The once thriving civilisation of the Elves was torn asunder many thousands of years ago by a bitter civil war, resulting in the sundering of the race into three distinct kindreds: the cruel, twisted, slave-trading Dark Elves, the proud, noble and magical High Elves who continue the ancient traditions from before the sundering, and a third group as the rustic, sylvan and mysterious Wood Elves.
 The High Elves inhabit the magical island of Ulthuan (analogous to Atlantis), while the Dark Elves inhabit the continent of Naggaroth (correspondent to North America in the real world), a desolate icy wilderness and the Wood Elves live in the forests of Athel Loren in the Old World.

+Chaos

 Many races have fallen to, or been corrupted by Chaos.
-The barbaric Warriors of Chaos (formerly called "Hordes of Chaos") invade the civilized nations from the far northern Chaos Wastes.
+The barbaric Warriors of Chaos (formerly called “Hordes of Chaos”) invade the civilised nations from the far northern Chaos Wastes.
 Beastmen, the human-animal hybrid products of Chaos are found in the dark forests of the entire Warhammer world.

 The Chaos forces are the personified flaws of sapient beings; the inner daemons of living things come back through a magic medium as literal daemons to torment and kill.
 The ultimate victory of these forces is often hinted at, highlighting a strong assumption that sentient beings are fundamentally flawed and will eventually bring about their own destruction via the forces of Chaos.
 The possibility of the victory of Chaos is a major theme in the End Times campaign.

+Dwarfs

 Dwarfs are an ancient, gritty, and determined race integral in the founding of the Empire.
+A large amount of the Empire's industry and mechanisms were provided by the Dwarfs.
 Dwarfs are the greatest craftsmen in the Warhammer World, a skill largely matched by the Chaos Dwarfs who split from their brothers after being corrupted by Chaos.

+Their language is called Khazalid, written using a runic-like script called Klinkarhun.